 Continuing my mini-festival of Johnnie To's movies, prior to attending an interview with him in a couple of weeks.

 I am surprised when I read what I wrote about Vengeance the first time I saw it.
-I liked it more than any other Johnnie To film I'd seen (that is still true, I suppose), gave it 8/10, but I seemed most interested in noting that it was the first movie I watched on my Kindle Fire.
+I liked it more than any other Johnnie To film I'd seen, but I seemed most interested in noting that it was the first movie I watched on my Kindle Fire.

 My opinion hasn't changed over the last six years.
 Then, I said, "The action scenes (i.e. violence with lots of shooting) are top-notch, and a couple of HK veterans, Anthony Wong and Simon Tam, are good as ever.
 But it’s French pop star Johnny Hallyday who steals the movie as an aging Frenchman seeking revenge for the murder of his daughter’s family."
 Hallyday is the key.
 Without him, Vengeance is just another fine Johnnie To movie.
 He takes the movie to another level.
 Hallyday is often called "The French Elvis", which is accurate and a complement, except being the French Elvis is a bit like being the MVP of the 1962 Mets.
 Still, Hallyday's work here (and in The Man on the Train, which I also liked), makes me wonder once again about something I wrote years ago about The Man on the Train: "Watching this movie, you can't help but wonder, what if the real Elvis had made it through the 70s, what if he'd been rediscovered later in life as a character actor, what if he'd shown up in something like Jackie Brown?"